At Medical Defense Society, we’re committed to protecting and respecting your privacy.

-If you make an application online to MDS and you wish to pay your membership fee by direct debit, your bank account information is not held by us, it is collected by our third party payment processors, who specialize in the secure online capture and processing of direct debit transactions.
+If you make an application online to Medical Defense Society and you wish to pay your membership fee by direct debit, your bank account information is not held by us, it is collected by our third party payment processors, who specialize in the secure online capture and processing of direct debit transactions.

 How is your information used?

 We may use your information to:

 - Process any applications that you have made to Medical Defense Society;

 - Process any medical malpractice claims or complaints from patients;

 - To carry out our obligations arising from any membership agreements entered by you and us;

 - Dealing with enquiries from GMC and other regulatory bodies including the provision of support to respond with legal enquiries;

 - Seek your views or comments on the services we provide;

 - Notify you of changes to our services;